linode/docs/docs/guides/development/version-control/how-to-install-git-on-linux-mac-and-windows/index.md

 Git was designed and developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) for Linux kernel development.
 Git provides support for non-linear, distributed development, allowing multiple contributors to work on a project simultaneously.
 Git is the most popular distributed version control and source code management system.

-This guide explains how to install the latest, stable, prepackaged version `git` on GNU/Linux, Mac Osx, and Windows, using their respective package managers.
+This guide explains how to install the latest, stable, and prepackaged version of Git on GNU/Linux, Mac OSX, and Windows, using their respective package managers.
 Git can also be [compiled from source and installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git#_installing_from_source) on any operating system.

 For more information about using and configuring Git, see our [Getting Started with Git](/docs/development/version-control/how-to-configure-git/) guide.

 {{< note >}}
-This guide will use `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) to create a standard user account.
+This guide uses `sudo` wherever possible.
+Complete the [Add a Limited User Account](/docs/guides/securing-your-server/#add-a-limited-user-account) of our [Securing Your Server](/docs/security/securing-your-server/) to create a standard user account.
 {{< /note >}}